kelanny/funzika_quiz_app/README.md

 - **User Authentication:** Secure sign-up and login functionality.
 - **Quiz Management:** Admins can create, update, and delete quizzes and their questions.
-- **Real-time Quiz Interface:** Users can attempt quizzes with interactive features such as timers and instant feedback.
+- **Real-time Quiz Interface:** Users can attempt quizzes with interactive features such as instant feedback.
 - **Result Analysis:** Users receive detailed results with scores and performance insights after completing a quiz.
 - **Responsive Design:** Optimized for desktop and mobile devices.
 - **Scalable Architecture:** Built with a modular and maintainable codebase.